-- Always remember to wash your hands BEFORE and AFTER changing your sanitary towel to reduce the risk of infection - In the first 48 hours after the birth your blood loss will be red and heavy, you will probably need to change sanitary pads every 2 - 4 hours - The blood loss gradually decreases in amount and changes colour, becoming lighter and less red over 7-10 days - You may have a heavier blood loss during breastfeeding and when you start to be more active again.
-As long as it becomes lighter between feeds, it is normal - If you should pass any large clots of blood (2-3 inches, 5-8 cm across), please try and save them in a plastic bag for the midwife to inspect - The blood loss may continue in varying amounts for 3 4 weeks.
+- Always remember to wash your hands before and after changing your sanitary towel to reduce the risk of infection - In the first 48 hours after the birth your blood loss will be red and heavy, you will probably need to change sanitary pads every 2-4 hours - The blood loss gradually decreases in amount and changes colour, becoming lighter and less red over seven to ten days - You may have a heavier blood loss during breastfeeding and when you start to be more active again.
+As long as it becomes lighter between feeds, it is normal - If you should pass any large clots of blood (2-3

+- inches, 5-8cm across), please try and save them in a plastic bag for the midwife to inspect - The blood loss may continue in varying amounts for three to four weeks.
 Talk to your GP if it continues after this time, remains heavy or becomes bright red again - If you are breastfeeding, you may not have a period until you stop feeding your baby (you can still get pregnant though, because ovulation may occur).
-If you bottle feed, your periods will resume between 2-6 weeks following the birth.
+If you bottle feed, your periods will resume between two to six weeks following the birth.